 "I would like to thank Coach (Greg) Cannella for the opportunity to come back to UMass," Schneider said.
 "This program has molded me into the person I am today and I could not be more grateful and excited to be back at a place I care so much about.
 I have no doubt that I have grown tremendously as a person from my experiences this past year and I believe this will lead me to become a better coach."

 Schneider worked with the offense while he served as a full-time volunteer in 2015 and simultaneously assisted in all aspects of on- and off-field preparations.
 Prior to the most recent season, Schneider was responsible for various components of the direction of the defense and goalie units during the 2010-14 campaigns.

-As an assistant coach, Schneider is responsible for directing the defense and goalie unit.
-Through Schneider's tutelage, three-year starting goalie Tim McCormack developed into a USILA All-American and First Team All-New England selection in 2012.
-Schneider simultaneously coached the Minutemen defense, which featured All-America selections Jake Smith (2012-13), Tom Celentani (2012) and Diogo Godoi (2010).
+Through Schneider's tutelage during his tenure as the defensive coordinator, three-year starter Tim McCormack developed into a USILA All-American and First Team All-New England selection at goalie in 2012.
+Schneider simultaneously coached the Minutemen defense, including the man-down unit, which featured all-America selections Jake Smith (2012-13), Tom Celentani (2012) and Diogo Godoi (2010).

-Prior to joining the coaching ranks, Schneider was the highest drafted goalie in Major League Lacrosse during 2009, eventually helping the Toronto Nationals win the MLL Championship alongside former Minuteman Jeff Zywicki.
-In the championship game, Schneider backstopped the Nationals with 12 saves after picking up the semifinal victory over Long Island.
+Prior to joining the coaching ranks, Schneider was the highest drafted goalie in Major League Lacrosse during 2009, when he eventually helped the Toronto Nationals win the MLL Championship alongside former Minuteman Jeff Zywicki.
+In the championship game, Schneider backstopped the Nationals with 12 saves after he picked up the semifinal victory over Long Island.